 An Incident Safety Officer (ISO) will be established for all live-fire training evolutions.
 The radio designation for the ISO will be "Safety".
 Prior to engaging in any live-fire training evolutions, the ISO will conduct a pre-burn briefing with all participants involved in the training.
 The pre-burn briefing is located in attachment of this Training Standard and was taken from NFPA 1403 Standard on Live Fire Training Evolutions, 2002 Edition.
-Following the live-fire training evolution, the ISO will conduct a post-burn briefing.
-The post-burn briefing is also located in attachments of this Training Standard on Live Fire Training Evolutions, 2002 Edition.
-Following the live-fire Training Evolutions, 2002 Edition.
+Following the live-fire training evolution, the ISO will conduct a post-burn briefing is also located in attachments of this Training Standard on Live Fire Training Evolutions, 2002 Edition.
+Following the live-fire training evolution.
+The ISO will conduct a post-burn briefing is also located in attachments of this Training Standard and was taken from NFPA 1403 Standard on Live Fire Training Evolutions, 2002 Edition.
 The ISO will have the authority to immediately cease any live-fire training evolution that is not conducted in a safe manner.

 An Instructor-in-charge will be designated for all fire and rescue Department live-fire training evolutions.
 The radio designation for Instructor-in-Charge will be "Command".
 The Instructor-in-Charge may designate additional instructors as necessary.
-The Instructor-in-Charge will assist the ISO with the pre- and post-burn briefings and conduct the Instructor-in-Charge briefing as outlined in attachments of this guideline taken from NFPA 1403 Standard on Live Fire Training Evolutions, 2002 Edition.
+The Instructor-in-Charge will assist the ISO with the preand post-burn briefings and conduct the Instructor-in-Charge briefing as outlined in attachments of this guideline taken from NFPA 1403 Standard on Live Fire Training Evolutions, 2002 Edition.
 The Instructor-in Charge will also complete the pre-burn planning also found in the attachments with the NATC Directors or his designee approval.
 The Instructor-in-Charge will have the authority to immediately cease any live-fire training evolution that is conducted in a safe manner.

-The live-fire training evolutions will operate under the Incident command System (ICS).
+The live-fire training evolutions will operate under the Incident Command System (ICS).